-Visit our winery and cellars, snugly fit inside the landscape, based below the hotel.
+Visit our winery and cellars, snugly fit inside the landscape below the hotel.
 Who knows, we just might share some of our wine making secrets with you.

-The vine remembers everything.
-As the vineyard is shaped by its history and affected by the habits of its previous owners, the wine is only as good as the person that makes it.
+The wine remembers everything.
+As the vineyard is shaped by its history and affected by the habits of its owners, the wine is only as good as the person that makes it.

-Indivisible from the creator, winemaking is in great measure a result of winemaker’s way of life and his convictions.
+Indivisible from the creator, winemaking is in great measure a result of the winemaker’s way of life and his convictions.
 What was it that he wanted to achieve?
 What is his philosophy?
-What he believes in?
+What does he believe in?
 The answers shape his very own wine story.

 Another crucial part is the grape origin.
 The part of the world where the vines grow and mature.
 Shaped by its terroir – the climate and microclimate conditions, the type and characteristics of the soil – a grape develops its unique character.

 Istria has a proud tradition of cultivating indigenous varieties.
 We grow Malvasia Istriana, Teran and Borgonja.
-Our selection includes varietal and cuvees as well as field blends (Gemischter Satz).
+Our selection includes mono cépages and assemblages, as well as field blends (Gemischter Satz).
 We aim to give our personal signature to each wine.
 It is a winemaker’s voyage of discovery, of finding out what he can do with a grape to make it his own.

 The grape variety is undoubtedly important, but it is merely a part of what truly makes the wine all that it is.
 A product of the moment.
 Of a synergy between its creator and the terroir.
 Of its birthplace and the climate.
 The taste and experience of a certain wine should never be deductible merely from reading the varieties list on the label.

-We sometimes affectionately refer to our long macerated range as “the whites dressed in red”, as these white wines are vinified the same way as classical reds.
+Meant for indulgence, they are equal parts hygge and umami - an experience like no other.
+The Roxanich winery sometimes affectionately refers to the long macerated Sorelle range as - the whites dressed in red - as these white wines are vinified the same way as classical reds.

-This way the wine retains the original fruitiness of the grape, but pleasantly surprises the palate with the hearty richness of secondary aromas as a result of long contact with original tannins hidden in the skin and pits of the grape.
+This way the wine retains the original fruitiness of the grape, but pleasantly surprises the palate with the hearty richness of secondary aromas, as result of long contact with original tannins hidden in the skin and the pits of the grapes.

-Characterized by an unmistakable palette of deep amber hues.
-Light start gradually rolling into a fierce, fulfilling finish.
+The Sorelle range is characterized by an unmistakable palette of deep amber hues, and a light taste start, gradually rolling into a fierce, fulfilling finish.
 Dry and full-bodied, rounded off by an irresistible freshness.
 Meditative, energizing and raw.

 Wines created for long keeping must be prepared correctly – from the specially adjusted maceration process, through the alcohol fermentation to the later stage of malolactic fermentation.